abhinavsingh/proxy.py/README.md

 ========

 - Fast & Scalable
-    - Utilizes all available cores on the system
+    - Scales by using all available cores on the system
     - Threadless executions using coroutine
     - Made to handle `tens-of-thousands` connections / sec
         ```